GEOSC 10

 • Glaciers deposit till, which contains rock pieces of all different sizes.

-• Melting glacier ice also feeds streams that deposit outwash (because it is washed out of the glacier); the pieces in outwash are sorted by size (mostly sand here, mostly gravel there).
+• Melting glacier ice also feeds streams that deposit outwash (because it is washed out of the glacier); the pieces in outwash are sorted by size (mostly sand in some places and mostly gravel in other places).
+Till and outwash often form ridges called moraines that outline the glacier.